 Establish the Modern American Soccer Oral History Archive.

-Locate documents, images, and artifacts essential to soccer’s history in the U.S.
+Preserve documents and images essential to soccer’s history in the U.S.

 Produce the documentary series America’s Soccer Story.

-The interview archive currently holds 400+ hours with more than 100 builders.
-When complete, it will hold 750+ hours with ~250 builders.
+The interview archive currently holds 425+ hours with more than 125 builders.
+When complete, we anticipate it will hold 900+ hours with ~250 builders.
 Our relationships with libraries, universities, and national soccer organizations will enable free archive access and use by the public, historians, and researchers.

-Builder interview production continues through 2019 and will be completed in 2020.
+Builder interview production will be completed in 2023.

 Story development for America’s Soccer Story began in Fall 2018, with series release planned in conjunction with USA 2026.